MarinaPak108/AI_TimeSeries_ANN_Project_CNC/README.md

 # TimeSeries_ANN_Project "CNC Mill Tool Wear"

-Ths project was developed within the framework of AI studies.
+This project was developed within the framework of AI studies.
 The main point was to show thought process behid model training and data understanding.